HienaDev/Dungeons-and-Goblins-Combat-System---Final-Project-IC/README.md

-## Dungeons and Dragons - Introdução à computação.
+# **Dungeons and Dragons - Introdução à computação.**

-### Autoria:
-##### Trabalho realizado por :
+## Authorship:

+##### Work done by:

 - Henrique Monteiro - a22202855
 - António Rodrigo - a22202884

-#### Partes abordadas por cada elemento:

-O projeto teve início com ambos os membros do projeto a trabalhar na ideia e como iriamos começar a trabalhar no esqueleto do código.

-Temas abordados e código realizado por **António**:

-- Adicionou a função para criar personagens;
-- Adicionou a ordem dos turnos dos personagens;
-- Adicionou a função para mostrar a ordem de quem joga primeiro;
-- Adicionou o "Users Interface";
-- Adicionou a função para escolher a ação dos personagens;
-- Adicionou a arte de "YOUWIN" e "YOULOSE";
+##### Functions addressed by each element:
+\
+ **António**:

+- Added createCharacter function;
+- Added sorting functions;
+- Added function to print turn order on screen;
+- Added the game's UI;
+- Added function to choose the action of each character;
+- Added "YOU WIN/YOU LOSE" text;
-- Adicionou novas personagens ( Goblin Shaman, Goblin, "Rougue")
+- Added new characters ( Goblin Shaman, Goblin, Rogue);
-- Adicionou cores ao texto exposto;
-- Adicionou um timer entre as ações dos monstros inimigos;
-- Adicionou comentário;
-- Adicionou vários fixes a bugs;
-- Adicionou os status dos personagens no output;

-Temas abordados e código realizado por **Henrique**:

-- Adicionou a ação de "Spells";
-- Adicionou "Spells": ("Poison, Mend, Exorcism);
-- Adicionou quem são os targets dos "Spells";
-- Adicionou nova tentativa de spells para novas personagens( DamageBuff, Arrow Rain );
+- Added colors to the printed text;
+- Added timer inbetween actions;
+- Added most of the commentary;
+- Added characters stats to output;

+**Henrique**:

+- Added function to choose spells;
+- Added spells: (Poison, Mend, Exorcism, DamageBuff, Rushdown, DamageBuff, Arrow Rain);
-- Adicionou um novo spell ( Poison );
+- Added spell targetting;
-- Adicionou a opção de voltar atrás e melhorou os visuáis;
+- Added the option to backtrack on menus and improved text clarity on the output;
-- Adicionou comentário;
+- Added comments;
-- Adicionou opção de "rest" (descanso que aumenta mana);
-- Adicionou a "SpellFase" do Goblin Shaman;
-- Adicionou a versão final do "Spell" Poison;
-- Adicionou um pequeno hot fix;
+- Added the rest action;
+- Added goblin shaman spell phase;

 ### Organização e explicação do código: